data-intelligence-for-health-lab/ai4ph-data-challenge-2024/README.md

 Please note that for SCOREMAT and SCORESOC lower scores (e.g., below zero) indicate a better status (less deprivation), while scores higher than zero indicate a worse status (more deprivation).

-## Project outline
+## Example Code
-###

-- Data collection
-  - Choose the data from one of the five cities.
+Example code is provided in this repo which collectively includes the following steps:

 - Data preprocessing
+  - Image scaling, stitching, cropping, etc.
+- Feature extraction
-  - Feature extraction: Use computer vision techniques (e.g., CNNs, object detection, image segmentation) to extract features from the images.
+  - Use computer vision techniques (e.g., CNNs, object detection, image segmentation) to extract features from the images.
 - Model development
   - Develop machine learning models (e.g., random forests, gradient boosting, neural networks) to predict deprivation indices based on extracted features.
 - Training and validation
   - Using the annotated dataset, optimizing for performance metrics such as accuracy, precision, recall, and F1-score.
 - Feature analysis and correlation
-  - Conduct feature importance analysis to identify the most significant predictors of deprivation.
+  - Conduct feature importance analysis to identify the most significant predictors of deprivation.  -
 - Evaluation and impact
   - Test the models on unseen data to evaluate their robustness and generalizability.
   - Provide visualizations or insights about urban public health based on the model results.